bruno-lang/bruno-lang.github.io/glossary/index.md

 _Local reasoning_ should be understood as a form of [formal](http://en.wikibooks.org/wiki/Effective_Reasoning/Informal_and_Formal_Reasoning) or [deductive reasoning](http://en.wikipedia.org/wiki/Deductive_reasoning)
-that can be applied in a local context.
-Everything that has to be reasoned about is directly present.
-All consequences of any deduction will directly only affect the local context itself.
+that is possible to do in a narrow local context.
+This implies that everything that has to be considered is directly (locally) present/affected.
+It means all consequences (effects) are direct as well.
-Correct reasoning becomes possible without taking the _outside world_ into account.
-The process of reasoning is simplified by reducing the number of significant aspects and the impossibility of missing aspects that are unrepresented in the local context.
+Thereby correct and complete reasoning becomes possible without taking the _outside world_ into account.
+The process of reasoning is simplified by reducing the number of significant aspects and the impossibility of _external_ aspects, that are not represented in the local context.

 ### Operative Modularisation